 At Zencity we’re constantly striving to support the local government professionals championing their communities everyday and even more so during these unprecedented times.
-In response to the recent signing of the American Rescue Plan Act, we consulted with leading policy professionals in Washington D.C. to put together an overview of the ARP for the inspiring local government leaders who have been on the frontlines of this crisis.
+In response to the recent signing of the American Rescue Plan Act, we consulted with leading policy professionals in Washington D.C. to put together an overview of the ARPA for the inspiring local government leaders who have been on the frontlines of this crisis.

 We hope that this overview will prove useful as you shift your focus to adjusting to new changes and deploying federal funding for the short and long-term betterment of your community.

 Ensure you make the biggest impact with your stimulus spending.
 Learn more in our Guide to Strategic Stimulus Funding Allocation ⇒

 Just over $130 billion of the federal relief funding is specifically for local governments

 The ARPA offers $360 billion in direct aid to state, territorial, tribal, county, and municipal governments.
 Of this, $219.8 billion will go to the District of Columbia and state governments and $130.2 billion is for local governments.
 An additional $10 billion will be divided among state and local governments for capital programs